 In Richard Foster’s “last” public address he says,

 “Now our task, our great task, our central task, is incarnating a with-God life into the daily experience of our people right where they live, work, cry, pray, and curse the darkness.
 If we do not make substantial efforts here, all of our other efforts will simply dry up and blow away.”

-“it begins by quieting our own creaturly activity.
+“it begins by quieting our own creaturely activity.
 We are to become still even though everything around us feels dark.”
 Richard Foster

-How do you quiet your own creaturly activity?
+How do you quiet your own creaturely activity?
 This aim requires committing to primarily two spiritual disciplines, solitude and silence.

 21-years prior to this Richard Foster keynote, Dallas Willard concluded his flagship book, The Divine Conspiracy, with a curriculum for Christlikeness.

 In this curriculum, Willard urges all disciples that want to live like Jesus to begin with these most important spiritual disciplines.

 “Other disciplines such as fasting, service, fellowship and so on should be discussed as well…But if these four are pursued with intelligence and prayer, whatever else is needed will certainly come along.”